gbv/daia/daia.md

 presentation
   : the item is accessible within the institution (in their rooms, in their intranet). loan
-  : the item is accessible outside of the institution (by lending or online access) for a limited time. openaccess
+  : the item is accessible outside of the institution (by lending or online access)
+    for a limited time.
+openaccess
-  : the item is accessible freely without any restrictions by the institution
+  : the item is accessible freely and without any restrictions via a public URL.
-    (Open Access).
-interloan
+    This service type subsumes *gratis open access* (online access free of charge) and *libre open access* (online access free of charge plus various additional usage rights).
+This service type MUST NOT be used if access requires some kind of login or registration, if access is restricted to selected IPs or if similar limitations apply.
+See the appendix on [service limitations] for possible specification of further usage rights. interloan
   : the item is accessible mediated by another institution.